 1. Seamless omnichannel experiences

 Asia Pacific retailers are redefining convenience and consistency meeting consumers wherever and whenever they choose to shop.
 From Alibaba’s Hema stores across China to FairPrice’s “store of the future” in Southeast Asia, integrated digital and physical experiences are setting new retail standards.
 What makes this evolution remarkable is the human-centric mindset driving it.
 FairPrice, for instance, champions the belief that while digital commerce grows, retail will always remain profoundly human.
-This means that the role of physicals store including store personnel remains critical.
-Their role however is evolving.
-The store becomes a destination and shopfloor staff move from order takers to experience creators enabled by insights.
+This means that physical stores and the people who run them continue to play a vital role.
+However, their function is evolving.
+Stores are becoming destinations, and shopfloor staff are shifting from order takers to experience creators, empowered by insights.

 2. The rise of integrated ecosystems